Kia Sorento Review & Prices

 If the budget stretches to the plug-in hybrid, this is the Sorento to choose for town driving.
 It has an all-electric range of up to 35 miles, so you can commute or do the school run in near silence.
 Despite weighing more than two tonnes, the plug-in is quite lively away from the mark when running on the electric motor.

 The regular hybrid won’t run on electricity alone for long, but it’s still a quiet and relaxing car to drive around down.
-The diesel can be a bit gruff, but the automatic gearbox makes it just as easy to drive as the hybrids, which are also automatics.
+The diesel can be a bit gruff, but the automatic gearbox makes it just as easy to drive as the hybrids.

-Ride comfort around town could be better, as the car tends to fidget over imperfect road surfaces.
+Comfort around town could be better, though, as the car tends to fidget over imperfect road surfaces.
+This is worse on higher-end models with their larger alloy wheels.

 On the motorway